microsoft/TaskWeaver/website/docs/quickstart.md

  ┣ 📜taskweaver_config.json # the project configuration file for TaskWeaver
  ┣ 📂plugins # the folder to store plugins
  ┣ 📂planner_examples # the folder to store planner examples
- ┣ 📂codeinterpreter_examples # the folder to store code interpreter examples ┣ 📂logs # the folder to store logs, will be generated after program starts ┗ 📂workspace # the directory stores session data， will be generated after program starts
+ ┣ 📂code_generator_examples # the folder to store code interpreter examples ┣ 📂logs # the folder to store logs, will be generated after program starts ┗ 📂workspace # the directory stores session data， will be generated after program starts
     ┗ 📂 session_id